maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam16/part-1/test-3/passage-3.md

 | **biology**                  | the scientific study of living things                                                                                                | ...applied aspects of plant **biology**...                                                                                  |
 | **transfer**                 | move, transport, relocate, remove, shift                                                                                             | ...and can help us **transfer** this new knowledge into the field.'                                                         |

-### **Vocabulary Learning Plan: The Plant's Secret Thermometer (3 Videos)**

-Đây là kế hoạch chi tiết đã được tối ưu hóa để học 58 từ vựng từ bài đọc, chia thành 3 phần cân đối và logic.
-Mỗi phần tương ứng với một video/buổi học, giúp bạn khám phá bí mật về cách thực vật cảm nhận thế giới.

 ---

+### **Vocabulary Learning Plan: The Plant's Secret Thermometer (4 Videos)**

+This is an optimized plan to learn the vocabulary from the reading passage, divided into four balanced and logical parts.
+Each part corresponds to a video, helping you explore the secret of how plants sense the world.

+---

-#### **VIDEO 1: The Molecular Thermometer (19 words)**
+#### **VIDEO 1: The Molecular Thermometer (15 words)**

 **Video Script Prompt**